 Seniors experience bouts of insomnia, joint pain, and a decline in eye health — these natural signs of aging, they may take interest in safe solutions to manage their health.
 Taking prescription medications for what ails them could make them more sensitive to the side effects that come with certain OTC drugs.
 What’s worse is they could be put at risk of getting a more severe condition or could experience additional symptoms unrelated to what they were originally taking the medication for.

 On the other hand, CBD products, with a lower list of side effects, appears to be a much safer, more viable option.

-Topical Products Infused With CBD Could Replace Dependence on Pills
+Topical Products Infused With CBD Could Decrease Dependence on Pills

 Topical products that contain analgesics combined with CBD are of particular appeal to seniors interested in natural alternatives to prescription and over-the-counter (OTC) medications.
 In fact, among baby boomers, adults between the ages of 55 and 75 years old, 67 percent cited that as one of the main reasons for taking a CBD product.

 Studies show that among seniors taking a product containing CBD for their health concerns, they believe their quality of life has improved.

 At CBDMEDIC™, we know the importance of using natural ingredients, that’s why our topical pain relief and skincare products use naturally derived authorized pharmaceutical ingredients blended with THC-free, CBD rich broad-spectrum distillate from the Cannabis sativa L. hemp plant in our products alongside jojoba seed oil, cottonseed oil, and other natural emollients.